ebeneditos/Hack-Health-App/index.md

 ## Proposal

 Our proposal was to develop a mobile app which helped therapists that had patients with eating disorders.
 These kind of patients need to have a close follow-up, as they are prone to having critical episodes.
 Thus, with the data provided, we built an app that helped the therapist  with the following tools:

 1. A quick view of the patient's performance in therms of eating frequency and activity recording.
 2. A prediction with the percentage of probability of a patient to have an episode for a given day.

+Further explanation about the predicting model and the app development can be found on the [GitHub repository](https://github.com/ebeneditos/Hack-Health-App) of the project.

 ## Awards